How to Write an Effective LinkedIn Profile

 - Name: Include both your first and last name.
 Remember, your name is your brand and is the first piece of information people will see when they view your profile or your name appears in a search.
 If you have a common name, it is recommended that you include your middle name or initial.

 - Profile Picture: Select a friendly, professional-looking picture.
 LinkedIn differs from resumes in that it is important to include a profile picture, as employers gravitate towards profiles that show approachable potential hires.
-The Career Center offers LinkedIn Photo Booths at each of the major Career Fairs where you can have a professional picture taken for free.
+The Career Center offers a LinkedIn Photo Booths at the Fall Career & Internship Fair.
+Students can also contact Media Technology Services to have their picture taken.

 - Headline: Your headline is your unique tagline to capture readers’ attention and entice them to read your full profile.
 LinkedIn will automatically generate a headline for you based on your most recent position in your Experience section.
 Strong profiles will have an updated headline to include area of study, career ambitions, or keywords related to a desired career field.
 If you are searching for an opportunity, it can be helpful to incorporate this into your headline.